 The German army from the Teutonic Order had 7,000 men, and was opposed by a Polish army of 5,000 men.
-On September
+On September 27, 1331

 The Poles, under Władyslaw Łokietek (Władysław

 the first phase of the battle Prince Casimir was ordered to depart so as not to deprive the Polish Kingdom of the presumptive

 heir.
 Despite this, in three hours the Teutonic knights had been defeated and their leader captured.
 The Polish forces were

 victorious in this phase of the battle, took prisoner 56 knights, and freed many Polish captives.